15 SMART Goals Examples for Kids

 M: This goal can be measured throughout the year by testing where the student’s Lexile is at any given time.

-A: This is an achievable goal, as a Lexile score of 820 is within the normal range for a 3rd grader.
+A: This goal is achievable, as a Lexile score of 820 is within the normal range for a 3rd grader.

 R: All students need to learn to read to be successful in school, so this is a relevant goal.